OmniResponse: Online Multimodal Conversational Response Generation in Dyadic Interactions: Experiments

 \subsection{Quantitative Results}

 To the best of our knowledge, few works have explored the OMCRG task before.
 We build two baselines and compare them in Table~\ref{tab:quantitative_results}: (1) LSTM-based method employing a recurrent neural network ~\cite{hochreiter1997long} for temporal sequence modeling; (2) Audio-visual LLM taking speaker–listener audio and visual inputs and leveraging pre-trained LLM to generate audio–visual frames autoregressively.
-Table~\ref{tab:quantitative_results} additionally lists the generation performance of representative single-modality generation methods, including offline text-only dialogue models (e.g., GPT variants), online audio-only generation models (e.g., Moshi), and facial reaction generation approaches.
+Table~\ref{tab:quantitative_results} further reports the generation performance of representative single-modality baselines, including offline, text-only dialogue models (e.g., GPT variants~\cite{achiam2023gpt}, Qwen-7B-Chat~\cite{bai2023qwen}, Claude-Sonnet-4~\cite{anthropic2025claude4}~(version~2025-05-14), Gemini-2.5-Flash~\cite{comanici2025gemini}, and DeepSeek-R1~\cite{guo2025deepseek}~(version~2025-05-28)), online audio-only generation models (e.g., Moshi~\cite{defossez2024moshi}), and facial reaction generation approaches~\cite{luo2023reactface,zhou2022responsive}.
 Different from these methods focusing on generating a single modality, our method enables online, synchronized generation across audio, visual, and textual modalities for modeling human conversation.

 Table~\ref{tab:quantitative_results} shows that our OmniResponse achieves the best performance in dialogue speech content (METEOR, BERTScore$_{F1}$, ROUGE-L, Distinct-2), audio quality (UTMOSv2), audio–visual synchronization (LSE-D), as well as temporal consistency and visual quality (FVD).
 Although the LSTM baseline achieves a lower FD owing to its tendency to produce repetitive static visual output, it fails to generate rich, synchronized multimodal responses.
-Audio-Visual LLM achieves much lower speech content quality (METEOR and $\text{BertScore}_{F1}$) and struggles with audio–visual synchronization (LSE-D).
+Audio-Visual LLM does not incorporate the text modality, compared to our method.
+Consequently, Audio-Visual LLM achieves much lower speech content quality (METEOR and $\text{BertScore}_{F1}$) and struggles with audio–visual synchronization (LSE-D) than our method.
 Although Audio-Visual LLM leverages a powerful LLM, it is still challenging to directly synchronize generated audio with facial reactions, especially in the absence of a strong audio foundation model.

-Instead, we introduce a novel framework that effectively adapts pre-trained LLMs for audio–visual generation with the proposed Chrono-Text Markup and Tempo Voice.
+Our OmniResponse model significantly outperforms Audio-visual LLM across all evaluated metrics, including non-verbal ones.
+These results demonstrate that introducing text as an intermediate modality greatly enhances the naturalness and realism of non-verbal responses, as reflected by the FD and FVD scores.
+Moreover, we introduce a novel framework that effectively adapts pre-trained LLMs for audio–visual generation with the proposed Chrono-Text Markup and Tempo Voice.